India turns to Israel for armed drones as Pakistan, China build fleets

 China has no public strategy for armed drone development, but it has poured resources into UAVs and has shown them off at exhibitions.
 Chinese combat drones still lag far behind the Israeli-made ones in terms of capability, military experts say.

-A delegation from state-owned IAI has been holding talks with the Indian defence ministry to determine the possibility of local manufacture of the Heron TP as part of the “Make-in-India” programme, IHS Jane’s said.
+A delegation from state-owned IAI has been holding talks with the Indian defense ministry to determine the possibility of local manufacture of the Heron TP as part of the “Make-in-India” program, IHS Jane’s said.

 Israel does not confirm or deny using or producing armed drones.
 IAI declined comment on the proposed sale of the Herons, as did Israel’s Defence Ministry, which oversees such arms exports.